NijeFila/nordeus-fullstack-challenge/README.md

 ## Known Limitations

-A reviewer asking "what would worry you about this?" is going to land on these, so I might as well be upfront:

 - No automated tests on either side.
 With more time this is the first thing I would add.
 I leaned into a working end-to-end slice across the bonus backlog instead.
 - The server is authoritative for run config and monster moves only.
 A dishonest client could misreport outcomes; in production I would move battle resolution server-side.
 - One save slot, no encryption, no autosave.